cubernetes/ApiHydra/README.md

 client-side fashion (similar to lunar.dev).
 The only currently implemented ApiHydra is for the 42 Intra API.
 If tuned correctly, it allows for hundreds, even thousand(s) of requests per second, although if you want to be nice, don't do that.
-There's are many fallback and failsafe mechanisms built in, such that long running programs don't suddenly lose all the data because of one exception.
+There are many fallback and failsafe mechanisms built in, such that long running programs don't suddenly lose all the data because of one exception.
 It also handles big memory issues when you're making a very large number of requests (100K+).
 It will dump